 Common Forms of Annuity Products

 While there are just a few overarching characteristics of annuities, the number of annuity products can vary greatly from things like lottery and casino winnings to charitable gift annuities.

-If you’re thinking “why would I defer lottery winnings to an annuity instead of taking it all at once?” consider the fact that people often spend their winnings fast and frivolously.
+If you are thinking “Why would I defer lottery winnings to an annuity instead of taking it all at once?” consider the fact that people often spend their winnings fast and frivolously.
 Opting to receive payments as an annuity gives lottery winners the ability to spread payments out over time and ideally make the money benefit them in the long run.
-Additionally, depending on the terms of the annuity contract, lottery winners may be able to earn interest on the payments they defer for longer periods of time.2
+Additionally, depending on the terms of the annuity contract, lottery winners may be able to earn interest on the payments they defer for longer periods of time

 Not far off from lottery annuities, casino gambling winnings can typically be dispersed as a one-time lump sum or in the form of an annuity.
 Since a lump sum provides the full payment amount up front, a winner would be required to pay taxes immediately on the entire amount.
-Choosing an annuity requires individuals to pay taxes as they earn the money.
-Additionally, it is important to keep in mind that casino winning annuities have the potential to depreciate over time.2
+Choosing an annuity requires individuals to pay taxes as they earn the money.²

 A charitable gift annuity is an agreement between an annuitant and a charity organization in which the charity will receive the remaining balance from the annuitant’s income stream upon the annuitant’s death.
 The annuitant’s regular payments are based on the value of assets given to the organization and essentially act like a life annuity.